devonVillareal/RealTimeAudioAnalysis/README.md

 python3 visualizer.py
 ```

-## 🛠️ Architecture & How It Works
+## Architecture & How It Works
-1.  **Audio Buffer:** Captures raw pulse-code modulation (PCM) data in small chunk sizes to minimize delay.
+1.  **Audio Buffer:** Captures raw audio data in small chunk sizes to minimize delay.
-2.  **Windowing Function:** Applies a Hanning/Hamming window to prevent spectral leakage.
-3.  **FFT Processing:** Computes the magnitude spectrum to extract frequency bins.
+2.  **FFT Processing:** Computes the magnitude spectrum to extract frequency bins.
-4.  **Render Thread:** Decouples audio processing from the UI thread to prevent visual stuttering.
+3.  **Render Thread:** Decouples audio processing from the UI thread to prevent visual stuttering.